-- 6.5 This section sets out the latest amount of developer contributions available to spend on infrastructure.
-In summary, the following is available to spend: - CIL Strategic Fund Table 6.1 identifies that £246,815 (at 1 April 2021) is currently available and unallocated and could be considered as part of the Council's capital programme providing it is on infrastructure set out in the infrastructure list and accords with the principles set out in the Council's CIL Spending Protocol; - Section 106 Developer Contributions Table 6.2 identifies the unallocated sums in each of the S106 pots which need to be spent on infrastructure as stipulated in the legal agreement itself.
-In total £598,708 is available for open space, biodiversity mitigation and other non-transport related infrastructure and £648,896 is available for transport infrastructure. - 6.6 Table 6.1 provides a summary of the total money from CIL and Table 6.2 the total S106 money that is available to spend (not yet allocated for any project) on 1 April 2021.
+- This section sets out the latest amount of developer contributions available to spend on infrastructure.
+In summary, the following is available to spend at 1 April 2022: - CIL Strategic Fund Table 6.1 identifies that £369,025 is available and unallocated and could be considered as part of the Council's capital programme providing it is on infrastructure set out in the infrastructure list and accords with the principles set out in the Council's CIL Spending Protocol; - Section 106 Developer Contributions Table 6.2 identifies the unallocated sums in each of the S106 pots which need to be spent on infrastructure as stipulated in the legal agreement itself.
+In total £536,708 is available for open space, biodiversity mitigation and other non-transport related infrastructure and £497,551 is available for transport infrastructure. - 6.6 Table 6.1 provides a summary of the total money from CIL and Table 6.2 the total S106 money that is available to spend (not yet allocated for any project) on 1 April 2022.
 For a detailed breakdown of these figures, see Section 3 and Section 4 of this report.
-Please note, the money available to spend may be subject to caveats. - 6.7 For CIL, the total money available on 1 September 2021 is also included as this is the date the money becomes available for the CIL Neighbourhood Fund.
-The Council communicate to GVA the amount of money in the CIL Neighbourhood Fund on 1 September each year.
+Please note, the money available to spend may be subject to caveats. - 6.7 Please note: At the Full Council meeting of 28 September 2022, the Councils Capital Programme for 2022/23 to 2024/25 was revised with a number of changes, additions and deletions to reflect the priorities of the Administration.
+This will result in changes to Strategic CIL commitments going forward which will be updated in the next IFS in 2023.

-Table 6.1: Total money available (not allocated for any project) on 1 April 2021 and 1 September 2021
+Table 6.1: Total money available (not allocated for any project) on 1 April 2022